-Eligibility Requirements: Family must live within Santa Rosa City limits and/or Santa Rosa Unified School District, and receive one or more of the following:
+Eligibility Requirements: To be eligible for the Scholarship Program families must live within Santa Rosa City limits and/or Santa Rosa City Schools District, and must show proof of receiving at least one of the following:

-- Public assistance through the Sonoma County Social Services Department, i.e., AFDC or Food Stamps.
+- Public assistance through the Sonoma County Human Services Department, i.e., Temporary Assistance for Needy Families (TANF) or Food Stamps.

-- Free lunch assistance through the local school.
+- Free lunch assistance through the local schools.

 - Public assistance through the City of Santa Rosa Housing Authority.